 1. Resfeber (n.)

-We’ve all felt this, that jump in your heart the moment you officially purchase your plane tickets.
-When the excitement and fear floods to your mind all at once, creating an overwhelming mixture of emotions that can leave you feeling anxious or physically ill.
+It’s that moment just after you buy your plane tickets and excitement and fear floods in all at once, creating a mixture of emotions that make you feel anxious or physically ill.

 2. Sonder (v.)